onqtam/headjack/docs/why/9_SELFORG.md

 > "I believe that life is a process of continuous change and a constant struggle to make that change one for the better." - [Lee Kuan Yew](https://www.goodreads.com/quotes/7289188-i-believe-that-life-is-a-process-of-continuous-change)

 ██████████████████████████████████████████████████████████████████
+# SECTION: Behavioral Investment Theory
+██████████████████████████████████████████████████████████████████

+> "Chapter 13 - Behavioral Investment Theory: A Metatheory of Mindedness
+>
+> ...
+What drove the evolution of the Mind dimension of complexification?
+UTOK answers this question with Behavioral Investment Theory (BIT), which is the metatheoretical joint point between the dimensions of Life and Mind.
+BIT bridges B. F. Skinner’s core concept of behavioral selection with the cognitive revolution in a novel way.
+According to BIT, the brain and nervous system model the animal-environment relationship and then make active inferences about what will occur, and then invest their actions accordingly.
+These investments yield consequences that impact future investments.
+The result is a variation, selection, and retention feedback loop that can help explain how learning patterns emerge and evolve in animals...
+>
+> Although Skinner’s work on operant learning is often taught in terms of rewards and punishers, the fact is that the process of behavioral selection is much more nuanced.
+Consider, for example, the act of writing.
+When you write, your pen produces ink on the page.
+Now consider what happens if the ink runs dry.
+Do you keep writing?
+Of course not.
+The reason is the ink is part of the consequences of your actions that you unconsciously predict and track to determine if you will continue investing in that activity.
+When the ink runs dry, the investment pattern feedback is interrupted and thus shifts accordingly.
+>
+> BIT broadly frames the evolution of minded behavior in the animal kingdom in four steps, evolving from 1) reacting to 2) learning to 3) thinking to 4) talking...
+>
+> BIT gives rise to a cybernetic or control theory model of operant learning that characterizes the behavior patterns of learning animals.
+There are three essential components in a control system: 1) an input sensor, 2) a reference goal, and 3) an output mechanism.
+A thermostat connected to an air conditioner is an example of a simple control system.
+The temperature gauge is the input sensor, the temperature you set the room at is the reference goal, and the output mechanism is the addition of cool air.
+These basic ingredients allow the air conditioner to maintain a comfortable room temperature.
+>
+> We can apply this model to how animals behave in a goal-oriented manner.
+BIT aligns an animal’s perceptions with the inputs, its motivational states are the goals, and emotions are the outputs which function as energizing action tendencies.
+This is UTOK’s Perception – Motivation => Emotion control theory formulation, or the “P – M => E” equation.
+It is translated to mean that a perception of an actual state relative to a motivational state leads to an emotional state.
+>
+> This formulation means that the animal must be able to perceive where they are, which means they need to integrate their sensations into a perceptual whole.
+Second, they need to have a system that takes an inventory of the kind of things that are good/rewarding or bad/punishing, which connect to the interior state of the animal (i.e., water is good when one’s internal state is registering thirst).
+The minus sign indicates that the animal is tracking the discrepancy between the actual and the motivated state.
+Finally, there is an energizing system that moves toward or away from things to regulate the relationship between actual and expected or hoped for state.
+This results in a feedback loop...
+>
+> Let’s now imagine an animal that is engaged in foraging and comes to a fork in its path.
+It must either travel left or right, and the contingencies that will follow are different depending on which way it goes.
+What is such an animal to do?
+If the animal has any familiarity with the context, the best thing it could do is run a simulation to model likely outcomes.
+This brings us to the evolution of thinking animals.
+Thinking takes place when animals can run simulations on possible paths of future investment that function to select paths that are predicted to yield the highest value.
+>
+> The logic of BIT helps us to place this in the larger picture.
+Actions are expensive.
+The task of the nervous system is to process information and generate models of animal-environment relations that enable the most viable path of investment to be realized.
+As such, mental evolution can be traced in terms of greater sophistication in mapping possible outcomes across increasingly complex goals and larger spans of time.
+>
+> The fourth step, talking, took place for humans.
+The basic idea is that the human capacity for social connection and shared attention and intention was coupled with the capacity to symbolically tag objects, processes, and commands.
+Then there emerged a syntactical processing structure that shifted the sharing of individual symbols into propositional language.
+It is here that we move from BIT into Justification Systems Theory." - [UTOK: The Unified Theory of Knowledge, by  Gregg Henriques](https://www.goodreads.com/book/show/219729081-utok)

+██████████████████████████████████████████████████████████████████
 # SECTION: Complexity
 ██████████████████████████████████████████████████████████████████